touseefshoonya/XG-Boost/README.md

 ![alt text](image-5.png)

-Here we have selected node of CGPA 8.25 because this is having GAIN of 17.52 and we again follow the steps and start the splitting
+Here we have selected node of CGPA 8.25 because this is having GAIN of 17.52 and we again follow the above steps and start splitting again

 ![alt text](image-6.png)